kunhwiko/concepts/cloud/kubernetes/G-network-part-1.md

    policies aim to implement the least privilege principle.
 b) Network policies use labels to whitelist applicable pods and namespaces.
 Usage of labels to define virtual network segments is much more flexible than defining CIDR / subnet masking.
+c) If a network policy is created for ingress requests, then a response is allowed back regardless of egress network policies.
+From a Kubernetes perspective, we just need to be worried about the originating request.
-c) Network policies are part of the standard Kubernetes API but differ in implementation per networking solution / CNI plugin.
-Kubernetes provides the ability to define network policies through APIs, but it is up to the networking solution to enforce those policies.
+d) Network policies are part of the standard Kubernetes API but differ in implementation per networking solution / CNI plugin.
+Kubernetes provides the ability to define network policies through APIs, but it is up to the networking solution whether to enforce those policies.
-d) Network policies are cluster scoped and rules are unified if multiple network policies exist.
+e) Network policies are cluster scoped and rules are unified if multiple network policies exist.
 ```

 ##### Execution of Network Policies